The Jimbaran Beach Balinese boutique resort is one of my favourite places to stay in Bali!

-Our first stay in Bali was at this exquisite little Balinese boutique resort hotel at Jimbaran Beach ‘Open House’.
+Our first few nights in Bali was at this exquisite little Balinese boutique resort hotel at Jimbaran Beach ‘Open House’.

-On arrival in Bali at ‘stupid o’clock’ (4:30 am) we took a taxi to the ‘Open House’ Hotel.
-Jimbaran Beach is close to the airport and due to the ridiculous flight times, one of the reasons we selected this hotel.
+On arrival in Bali in the early hours of the morning we took a taxi to the ‘Open House’ Hotel.
+Jimbaran Beach is close to the airport and due to the unfriendly flight arrival times, one of the reasons we selected this hotel.

-Holidaying in Bali in early February is the middle of the monsoon season and often too humid for most.
+Holidaying in Bali in early February is in the midst of the monsoon season and often too humid for most.
 Having traveled to Bali from Darwin we had the advantage!
 Same same!
-It’s perfect weather for swimming and lounging around the pool and that’s just what we needed!
+It’s monsoon time in Darwin as well!

-Jimbaran Beach is a beautiful white sandy beach renowned for it’s selection of open-air seafood restaurants on the high side of the long sandy beach.
+Jimbaran Beach is a beautiful white sandy beach gently sloping towards the ocean, renowned for it’s selection of open-air seafood restaurants on the beach.

 The service in Indonesia is always great and coupled with the perfect beachfront view, a glass of ice cold sparkling water and a delicious snack of kumara & peanut crisps, we decided to return later that night for dinner.

-A beautiful way to start our holiday.
+A beautiful way to start our holiday

 Trevor booked himself in for a relaxing massage while I lazed in the pool .. and made a note to myself that I could easily get used to this lifestyle.

 Jimbaran Beach has great choices for Seafoodaholics